marionettejs/backbone.radio/README.md

 ##### `connectCommands( commandsHash )`

-A convenience method for connecting a hash of Commands reactions to the channel.
+A convenience method for connecting a hash of Commands handles to the channel.
 Returns the channel.

 ##### `connectRequests( requestsHash )`